thallosaurus/audiopipe/README.md

-# audio-sender
+# uncomplicated-audio-transfer
-A simple app that sends audio over the network
+A simple app that sends audio over the network with the aim of realtime, low-latency performance

 ## Usage